JamesSchubach/imdb-cli-tool/README.md

 # imdb-cli-tool

-<p>A fun side-project that queries IMDB and allows a user to enter a movie star’s name, prints the list of movies that star has appeared in date order to the screen.
+<p>A fun little side-project that queries IMDB and allows a user to enter a movie star’s name, prints the list of movies that star has appeared in date order to the screen.
 Will also prompt user to print to JSON document</p>
 <p>Written in python, using BeautifulSoup, requests, json, re, sys libraries</p>

 ## Usage